-If you have been arrested for or charged with disorderly conduct in San Diego, call jD LAW, P.C. at (760) 630-2000.
+If you have been arrested for or charged with disorderly conduct in San Diego or the North County area, call jD Law Criminal Defense Attorneys at (760) 630-2000.
 The charge may seem minor, but if you are convicted, it can affect the rest of your life.
-Founding attorney James N. Dicks and his team will fight to ensure that does not happen, and to get you the most successful outcome.
+Founding attorney James N. Dicks is a former cop and a board-certified criminal defense specialist.
+He and his team will fight to get you the most successful outcome.
 Your consultation is free – call today!

 Don’t Waste Any Time!

 The Consequences of Fleeing the Scene of a Traffic …